Recreational mathematics: Books

-Mathematical games
+Games

+Young people playing a Mancala-variant called Igisoro, a traditional Rwandan game.

 Mathematical games are multiplayer games whose rules, strategies, and outcomes can be studied and explained using mathematics.
 The players of the game may not need to use explicit mathematics in order to play mathematical games.
 For example, Mancala is studied in the mathematical field of combinatorial game theory, but no mathematics is necessary in order to play it.